bodedejavu/gnome-shell-extensions/README.md

 gnome-shell-extensions
 ======================

-Display Profile Manager (display-profile-manager)
+Display Profile Manager (display-profile-manager@bodedejavu.github.com)
 -------------------------------------------------

 Create and manage display profiles and access them easy in the GNOME Shell.
-A profile can store one or multiple monitors with its configuration (e.g.: resolution, refresh rate...).
+A profile consists of one or multiple monitors with its configuration (e.g.: resolution, rotation, refresh rate...).
+This extension uses GNOME libraries for detecting and setting the screen configuration.
+Therefore GNOME will remember the last active profile also after reboot.
+The behaviour on monitor changes (attaching or removing) is still handled by GNOME, but the extension keeps track of it and offers only available profiles.

 **Supported GNOME Shell versions:** 3.4, 3.6, 3.8
-**Installation:** [Official GNOME Shell Extensions Site](https://extensions.gnome.org) (not possible yet)
+**Installation:** Official [GNOME Shell Extensions](https://extensions.gnome.org) Site (not possible yet)

 ![Screenshot](https://raw.github.com/bodedejavu/gnome-shell-extensions/master/screenshot1.png)